vippsas/vipps-qr-api/README.md

 number to the merchant.

-The QR code, when scanned and opened, will redirect the user to the Vipps landing page which on the phone will automatically trigger a switch to the Vipps app where they can pay the merchant.
+The QR code, when scanned and opened, will redirect the user to the Vipps landing page, which on the phone will automatically trigger a switch to the Vipps app where they can pay the merchant.

 For more information: